dvdmtw98/blog/blog-vault/articles/2024-02-02-building-home-lab-part-9.md

 Banner Background by [logturnal](https://www.freepik.com/free-vector/gradient-white-color-background-abstract-modern_34010189.htm) on Freepik
 Hacker Image by [catalyststuff](https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm) on Freepik

 > [!IMPORTANT] Changelog
+> - **Mar.
+28, 2026**
+> 	- Updated images and descriptions to reflect the changes that were introduced in Part 2.
+> 	- Added steps to configure pfSense interface using the GUI.
 > - **Oct.
 31, 2024**
 > 	- Updated instructions to reflect additonal step required to install Tsurugi Linux 2024.1+